TBlauwe/cpp_lib_starter/README.md

 * __Cross-compiler warnings__ enabled through CMake.

 * __Minimal CMake options__ used.
 Default values should be good enough, but options are provided just in case.

+* _EXPERIMENTAL_.
+Automatically includes example files in your readme with cmake.

 ## Getting started